 - Take your time while learning.
 If you try to hurry through it, you could be memorizing things incorrectly.

 - Have fun!
-It will be hard to motivate yourself to practice if you don't enjoy playing the ukulele.
+It may be hard to motivate yourself to practice if you don't enjoy playing the ukulele.
 Try learning your favorite songs.